The Conversation That Should Never Happen

 This guide will first clarify what omnichannel actually means (and no, it is not what most vendors claim).
 Then we will take a deep, unbiased look at over 15 leading platforms from AI-native disruptors to enterprise giants to help you find the right customer care platform for your unique needs.

-Part 1: Setting the Record Straight: What Omnichannel Really Means in 2026
+Part 1: What Omnichannel Really Means in 2026

 1. Multichannel vs. Omnichannel: The Fundamental Difference